 Some children who need intravenous antibiotics are admitted to hospital initially whilst others can be looked after at home.
 These children would come into hospital once a day for someone to look at them and for their antibiotics to be given.

 The decision on when to change from intravenous to oral antibiotics (tablets or liquid) will be made by the medical team caring for your child.
 This will depend on how quickly your child responds to treatment (improvement in fever, pain and sometimes their blood tests) and whether your child has other health conditions.
 Antibiotics are usually given for a total of 7 days.
 You can give regular pain relief (Paracetamol or Ibuprofen) until any discomfort has improved.

 Children usually recover from lymphadenitis within 3-4 days, when given antibiotics.
 If your child is not responding to the antibiotic given, then further investigations may be required.
 This can be due to several reasons;

 Most children recover without any complications.
-However, if you are concerned that your child's condition is getting worse, your should contact your discharging ward.
+However, if you are concerned that your child's condition is getting worse (see table above), you should contact your discharging ward.